TheRealOne78/pybattery/readme.md

 Note that you need to trigger usb debbuging in developer options in your phone if you want to experiment with this.

-In case you want to restore the battery level to normal, use `adb adb shell dumpsys battery restore` or just restart your phone.
+In case you want to restore the battery level to normal, use `adb shell dumpsys battery restore` or just restart your phone.

 <b>I am not responsible for any damage to your devices.
 Experiment with your own risk!</b>